Maspeth, Queens: Points of interest

-A sign at the intersection of Flushing, Grand, and Maspeth Avenues marks the place where streetcar lines (now the bus routes) used to split.

 On the front yard of the Church of the Transfiguration on Perry Avenue, a replica of a Lithuanian roadside shrine has stood since 1981.

 St. Saviour's Church, built in 1847 at Rust Street and 57th Drive, was located on land formerly owned by lawyer and politician James Maurice.
 After a 1970 arson, it was cleaned up.
 However, by 2005, developers bought the church in order to demolish it, since the New York City Landmarks Preservation Commission had refused to landmark the church.
 This was largely opposed; however, its facade was torn apart, disassembled, and stored at All Faiths Cemetery by 2008.
 Despite community effort, led by the Juniper Park Civic Association, to make a park on the site, by 2011, the church's former site had become warehouses, while provisions for a new site for the church in All Faiths Cemetery had been approved.

 The Ridgewood Gardens apartment/co-op complex, on a hill known as the Ridgewood Plateau, was built on 72 acre woods owned by James Maurice and donated to the Episcopal Church in 1850.
 Maurice Woods was bounded by Maurice Avenue, Jay Avenue, 66th Street, and Borden Avenue.
 53rd Avenue went down a slope to 64th Street.
 The apartment complex was built later.
 It is notable for a step street that descends the hill, as well as for a very old, graffiti-covered lamppost on that street.

 James Maurice used to live at a home at 1 Hill Street.
 It was sold in 1909.

 The house where Anton Fausner's wheelwright and wagonmaker's shop was located is on Grand Avenue just south of the LIE.
 Later, an auto shop, Maspeth Auto Parts, was located in that building.
 In 2006, that house was torn down and replaced by a bank.
 The wheelwright was patronized by farmers from Long Island who stayed at the Queens County Hotel, built in 1851 along Grand Avenue, on their way to the markets.